 Guidatour: Visitors purchasing the Guidatour option can pay the extra fee and skip the lines.
 The lines at Versailles can be extremely long (over 2 hours the day we went), so this could be a good option.
 Guidatour only lets you skip the ticket line, you’ll still need to wait in the Palace line.
 Guidatour cost €20.00 instead of the normal fee of €13.50.

 Versailles Package Deals: Visitors looking for a more door-to-door service from Paris can be transported in luxury by private car/minivan.
-Other companies offer Paris to Versailles transit with audioguide (and they are are offering a special 10% discount).
+Other companies offer Paris to Versailles transit with audio guide.